1:n planning

 An order can go back and forth between 1:1 planning and 1:n planning.
 For example, if a work assignment has two work assignments in progress, it is '1:n planning'.
 If one of the work assignments is completed, the order has one active work assignment.
 This means it now behaves as '1:1 planning'.

-• 1:n planning requires a Resource Planner pro license and only works if you have activated the Work assignments feature switch (System settings) and Work assignments license check setting (Field definer).
-See: Setting the Feature switch and License check.
+| • 1:n planning requires the product Work assignments to be part of your solution license.
+The feature only works if the Work assignments feature switch (System settings) and the Work assignments license check setting (Field definer) are enabled.
+See: Setting the Feature switch and License

 If an order has multiple active work assignments, the following fields become 'read only' / empty on the order:

-Internal tradesperson
+• Internal tradesperson

-Appointment booking
+• Appointment booking

-Planned start date-time (work assignment)
+• Planned start date-time (work assignment)

-Planned end date-time (work assignment)
+• Planned end date-time (work assignment)

-Expected arrival date-time
+• Expected arrival date-time

 The following image illustrates where data is stored and editable: